 DIRECTORS AND KEY MANAGERIAL PERSONNEL

 Mr. Tushar T. Tanna (DIN: 00170535) resigned as Chairman (Non-ExecutiveNon-Independent Director) w.e.f.
 March 31 2017.
-Mrs. Anupa Tanna Shah (DIN: 01587901)shall be liable to retire by rotation and beingeligible offers himself for re-appointment.
+Mrs. Anupa Tanna Shah (DIN: 01587901)shall be liable to retire by rotation and being eligible offers herself forre-appointment.

 The Board adopted a formal mechanism for evaluating its performance and as well as thatof its Committees and Individual Directors including Independent Directors and includingthe Chairman of the Board.
-The exercise was carried out through a structured evaluationprocess covering various aspects of the Board functioning such as composition of the Board& committees experience & competencies performance of specific duties &obligations contribution at the meetings and otherwise independent judgment governanceissues etc. In a separate meeting of Independent Directors performance of Non-IndependentDirectors performance of the Board as a whole and performance of the Chairman was alsoevaluated.
+The exercise was carried out through a structured evaluationprocess covering various aspects of the Board functioning such as composition of the Board& Committees experience & competencies performance of specific duties &obligations contribution at the meetings and otherwise independent judgment governanceissues etc. In a separate meeting of Independent Directors performance of Non-IndependentDirectors performance of the Board as a whole and performance of the Chairman was alsoevaluated.

 SUBSIDIARIES JOINT VENTURES AND ASSOCIATE COMPANIES

-Pursuant to the provisions of Section 129(3) of the Act a statement containing salientfeatures of the financial statements of the Companys subsidiary in Form AOC-1"Annexure B" is attached to the financial statements of the Company.
+Pursuant to the provisions of Section 129(3) of the Act a statement containing salientfeatures of the financial statements of the Company's subsidiary in Form AOC-1"Annexure B" is attached to the financial statements of the Company.

-DIRECTORS RESPONSIBILITY STATEMENT
+DIRECTOR'S RESPONSIBILITY STATEMENT